Petme · Columbus

 Every Petme booking automatically includes up to $20,000 in vet expenses if something happens during the stay.
 No deductible, no extra cost.
 That floor lets sitters say yes to medical, senior, and large-breed bookings without taking the financial risk personally.

-Application takes about 10 minutes.
-Once approved, your profile goes live and owners in your neighborhood can message you in the app.
+The application asks about you, your pets, and your pet-care experience.
+After verification (government ID plus a background check), your profile goes live and owners in your neighborhood can message you in the app.
 You decide which bookings to accept.

 Owners pay in full at booking confirmation.
 Petme holds the funds and releases payout 24 hours after the stay completes.
 Chargebacks on disputed bookings go through Petme support, not the sitter.